ToolJet/ToolJet/docs/docs/app-builder/toolbar.md

 ### Release

 Use the Release button on the right to publish the current app version.
-The Release button, used to publish the current app version, becomes visible only in the Production environment, ensuring that only finalized versions are made public.
+The Release button is used to publish the current app version, becomes visible only in the Production environment, ensuring that only finalized versions are made public.

 :::caution
 ToolJet will block editing of the Released version of an app and will display a prompt to create a new version to make the changes.
 This is to prevent accidentally pushing an unfinished app to the live version.